Efficient implementation of the Localized Orthogonal Decomposition method: Numerical Examples

 As the \texttt{python} implementation is not parallelized, we enforced sequential computation of the eigenvalue problem.
 Different resolutions for the coarse space and different overlap sizes are considered.
-We solve for the 20 smallest eigenvalues and eigenmodes and compare the obtained eigenvalues for the coarse discretization, the full discretization and the LOD.
+We solve for the 20 smallest eigenvalues and eigenmodes and compare the obtained eigenvalues for the coarse discretization, the full discretization on a fine mesh with resolution $h=2^{-8}$ and the LOD.
 Overall the obtained timings are convincing and the results of the LOD yield good accuracy.
 All eigenvalue problems are solved using the \texttt{ARPACK} library \cite{arpack1998} with the shift-inverse method.
-For the inner solve (in the inverse power iteration) we used a CG Krylov solver with \texttt{pyamg} \cite{BeOlSc2008} as a preconditioner, which then lead to reproducible robust results.
-In our numerical experiments we used following parameters, if not indicated differently for a particular experiment.
-The domain $\Omega=[0,2]\times[0,3]$, the wave-number $k=20$, and the ratio $\gamma=2\cdot10^4$.
-Figure \ref{comparison} shows four selected eigenmodes for a fine scale resolution of $h=2^{-8}$ and a coarse resolution of $H=2^{-3}$.
-We compare the coarse simulation, which is too coarse to actually pick up the fine scale structure of the solution, the full simulation, using the fine scale discretization and two LOD simulations, with an overlap of $H$ and $2H$.
+For the inner solve (in the inverse power iteration) we used a CG Krylov solver with the \texttt{pyamg}\cite{BeOlSc2008} algebraic multigrid as a preconditioner, which then leads to reproducible robust results.
+In our numerical experiments we used the following parameters, if not indicated differently for a particular experiment.
+The domain $\Omega=(0,2)\times(0,3)$, the wave-number $\nu=20$, and the ratio $\gamma=2\cdot10^4$.
+Figure~\ref{comparison} shows four selected eigenmodes for a fine scale resolution of $h=2^{-8}$ and a coarse resolution of $H=2^{-3}$.
+We compare the coarse simulation (which is too coarse to actually pick up the fine scale structure of the solution), the full simulation, using the fine scale discretization and two LOD simulations, with an overlap of $H$ and $2H$.
 We measured the computational time and the error of different setup.
+Figure~\ref{fig:performance_H} shows the relative error and the costs (\text{relative error / time}) for different coarse mesh sizes and a fixed overlap of $H$.
+From the left graph in Figure~\ref{fig:performance_H} we can see that the LOD error $\operatorname{err}_{\LOD,H}$ remains small for all coarse mesh sizes, where the total LOD computing time $t_{\LOD,H}+t_{\corr}$ is smaller than the computing time $t_{\fine}$ for the full fine scale discretization, which is a remarkable observation.
+We can also see that the ``offline costs'' $t_{\corr}$ (i.e. the time for computing the corrections) still amounts for the major costs of the LOD, at least for reasonably coarse mesh sizes $H$.

+Even more interesting results are depicted in Figure~\ref{fig:performance_and_accuracy}, which shows the relative error for overlap sizes and different coefficient ratios $\gamma$.
 The error was measured with respect to the eigenvalues of the fine scale solution.
-Given the vectors $\Lambda_{coarse}$, $\Lambda_{LOD}$ and $\Lambda_{full}$ of the first 20 eigenvalues, the relative errors are computed as
+Given the vectors $\Lambda_{\coarse,H}$, $\Lambda_{LOD,H}$ and $\Lambda_{\fine}$ of the first 20 eigenvalues, the relative errors are computed as